 The St. Chrysostom’s Singers are the parish Adult Choir.
 These talented and dedicated parishioners gather approximately once per month to sing at the 10:00 service, usually singing alongside singers of the professional Choir.
 For more information, or to get involved, please contact Richard Hoskins, Director of Music.

-Our Children’s Chorister Program relaunched in January of 2022!
+Our Children’s Chorister Program is now beginning its second season!
 We gather each week for 30 minutes of music, fun, and faith as we explore the ways in which we can use our voices to give praise and glory to God!
-The goal is to have our Children’s Choir begin to sing at the 10:00 service several times this Spring – this is a great way to teach children about our faith traditions and help them feel that they ‘belong’ in a worship setting.
+Our Chorister Program is a great way to give kids a first-class musical education and also help them feel that they ‘belong’ in a worship setting.
 They’ll also learn about history, culture, mathematics, art, language, and how to be an effective member of a team!

 THE FISK ORGAN